rebwang/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

 .. note::

 Available attributes vary by fan integration.
 To discover attributes for your specific fan entity, use Home Assistant Developer Tools and inspect the ``fan.living_room_fan`` entity to list its state and attributes.
 Map each desired attribute to an ``Entity Point`` and assign a unique ``Volttron Point Name`` within the registry file.

+The fan's on/off value comes from the entity's primary state (shown as the "State" field in Developer Tools) and does not appear inside the attributes list.
+Use ``state`` as the ``Entity Point`` to capture this and it will be converted to 1 (on) or 0 (off) by the driver.
+Names like ``fan_state`` and ``fan_speed`` are user-defined ``Volttron Point Name`` values and need not match Home Assistant attribute keys; they are labels for VOLTTRON topics.

 Transfer the registers files and the config files into the VOLTTRON config store using the commands below: